jamesocoder/myProjects/spotifyApi/shuffle/README.md

 8. Open the address that the frontend prints in a browser
     - It should immediately ask you to sign into Spotify
     - A denial will print a simple message
-    - An authorization will print the access token issued by Spotify allowing us to use its API
+9. An authorization will print the access token issued by Spotify allowing us to use its API
+    - You then have access to some self-explanatory buttons on the bottom demonstrating use of Spotify's API
+    - Your authorization will persist throughout browser sessions for an hour, after which you'll need to authorize the application again.